All Episodes

 And that would be the common sense thing to do.

-But for some of these states, they knew they needed to clean these things up, and they have not taken the steps to clean them up and guarantee their citizens.
+But for some of these states, they knew they needed to clean these things up and they have not taken the steps to clean them up and guarantee their citizens.

 Think how this shortchanges their citizens.

-These taxpayers who are paying the bill for them to be there in these offices, and they cannot clean their system up so that people know votes are counted and that the system is accurate.
+These taxpayers who are paying the bill for them to be there in these offices and they cannot clean their system up so that people know votes are counted and that the system is accurate.

-There is a way, lots of states have done it.
+Lots of states have done it.

-They've made it easier to vote and harder to cheat and that is the way we should be approaching election integrity.
+And that is the way we should be approaching election integrity.

-Wisconsin, Michigan, Illinois, Indiana that they've all kind of decided okay well we're close to retirement uh the weather's warmer, the taxes are lower, the lifestyle's better in places like where you live in Tennessee and places like the Carolinas and places like Texas, but especially Florida, which is taking in on average 850 new residents a day.
+The lifestyle is better in places like where you live in Tennessee, in places like the Carolinas, and places like Texas, but especially Florida, which is taking in, on average, 850 new residents a day.

 We have a great quality of life.